Trojan horse defense: Aaron Caffrey

+Julian Green

-A United Kingdom-based case, Julian Green was arrested after 172 indecent pictures of children were found on Green's hard drive.
+A United Kingdom-based case, Julian Green' was arrested after 172 indecent pictures of children were found on Green's hard drive.
 The defense argued that Green had no knowledge of the images on his computer and that someone else could have planted the pictures.
 Green's computer forensics consultant identified 11 Trojan horses on Green's computer, which in the consultant's expert witness testimony, were capable of putting the pornography on Green's computer without Green's knowledge or permission.
 The jury acquitted Green of all charges after the prosecution offered no evidence at Exeter Crown Court, due to their failure to prove that Green downloaded the images onto the computer.

 The case also raises issues related to the evidential chain of custody, as the possibility of evidence having been planted on Green's computer could not be excluded.